Ephesians 1:3–14

 |---|---|---|

-"What you just did — seeing seven different tools at work in twelve verses — is real Bible study.
+"What you just did, seeing seven different tools at work in twelve verses, is real Bible study.
 You didn't just read the words.
 You looked at them from seven different angles, and each angle revealed something the others didn't.
 That is what the guardrails are for.
-You already know how to use them."
+You are already experiencing the benefits of using them.
+The skill grows stronger with practice."

 Closing Prayer Pray Ephesians 1:17 over the group by name:

 "Father of our Lord Jesus Christ, the glorious Father — give [names] the Spirit of wisdom and revelation, so that they may know You better.
-Let the eyes of their hearts be enlightened."
+And as they begin this journey into Your Word, may they find that knowing the text and knowing You are the same thing.
+Amen."